Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ## Introduction

-As seen in {% post_link 03-basic-web-understanding %} the HTML file is the backbone of a webpage.
+As seen in {% post_link 03-basic-web-understanding %} the HTML file is the backbone of a web-page.
 The purpose of this post is to have a better understanding of those, and how you can write a simple one!

 <!-- more -->